 Often, a membership based website will house videos, text, and downloads that are for free or paid members only.

 Asking members to login to the members site means that you can tailor the experience to each member, by remembering what content they've accessed and allowing them to customize their experience, too.

-You might use a membership site to house online courses, community directories or associations, and recurring members-only content.
+You might use a membership website to house online courses, community directories or associations, and recurring members-only content.

-This isn't a one-size-fits-all opportunity.
-There are different types of membership sites, each with its own unique model and setup.
+It’s worth emphasizing: a membership website is not a one-size-fits-all opportunity.
+There are different types of membership based sites, each with its own unique model and setup.

-We're sharing the main three types of members area… but the one you choose will be determined by the unique needs of your business.
+We're sharing three types of members area websites… but the one you choose will be determined by the unique needs of your business.

 When you sell online courses, you need a protected online area that only the course students can access.
 This protected online area is where you'll store your digital workbooks, course videos, and any other content you want as a part of your course.

 Once you have your online course area set up, students can purchase access to your courses, then log in under their own unique account to view the materials.